attivio/archetypes/README.md

 ## Testing

+All proposed changes to the archetypes should be done on `develop` or a branch created from `develop`.

 To test, you'll want the archetype in a local catalog so that it can be found prior to publishing.
 In the archetype directory:

 ```sh